fishajal/Linux-Namespace/README.md

     3.5 The previous command will download and create a virtual environment

     3.6 run < vagrant up > for initializing and booting virtual environment

     3.7 run < vagrant ssh > to login to host maching to virtual machine

+4. Running the tests

+    4.1 Run the project with given bash script. it will creat two namespace and connect then for farther communication.

+    4.2 run < vagrant exit > to switch to host machine

+    4.3 run < vagrant halt > to shutdown virtual machine

+5. Blog post

+    5.1 You can read my medium blog post regarding this topic from this link <a href="https://medium.com/@fi.shajal27/introduction-to-network-namespace-and-the-process-of-connecting-two-network-namespaces-d1817e292deb">Read blog</a>